lrmartins/lrmartins/content/home/scicomm.md

 # Order that this section appears on the page.
 weight: 90

-title: News
+title: SciComm
-subtitle: "Click for more info"
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: news
   # Choose how many pages you would like to display (0 = all pages)
   count: 3
   # Filter on criteria